sasjs/cli.sasjs.io/docs/flow.md

 Additional arguments may include:

-* `--source` (alias `-s`) - path to the flow definition source file (\*.json).
+- `--source` (alias `-s`) - path to the flow definition source file (\*.json).
-* `--logFolder` (alias `-l`) - path to the folder where job logs will be saved.
+- `--logFolder` (alias `-l`) - path to the folder where job logs will be saved.
-* `--csvFile` (alias `-c`) - path to the CSV file containing job statuses will be saved.
+- `--csvFile` (alias `-c`) - path to the CSV file containing job statuses will be saved.
 This file is replaced if the command is re-executed.
-* `--target` (alias `-t`) - the target environment in which to deploy the services.
-If not specified, the first target will be used instead.
-The target can exist either in the local project configuration or in the global .sasjsrc file.
+- `--target` (alias `-t`) - the target environment in which to deploy the services.
+If not specified, default target will be used, mentioned in `sasjsconfig.json`.
+The target can exist either in the local project configuration or in the global `.sasjsrc` file.

 ## Source JSON file

 This is the file where the pattern of the flow is configured.
 A very simple flow definition might look like this:

 ```
 {